 Everyone smiles in the same language. – George Carlin

-The language barrier can be real, but you must remember that certain feelings and actions like smiling, laughing, crying are understandable in any culture.
+The language barrier can be real, but you must remember that certain feelings and actions like smiling, laughing, and crying are understandable in any culture.

 No matter how different languages can be, you’ll find a way to communicate for sure.